-Under this framework, today, virtually all vehicle manufacturers and a number of technology companies are engaged in the development of AV technology.
-As explained in more detail in the Technical Summary in chapter 2, there are 5 levels of automated driving.
+Under this framework, virtually all vehicle manufacturers and a number of technology companies are engaged in the development of AV technology.
+As explained in more detail in the Technical Summary in chapter 2, there are 5 levels of automated driving (level 0 is no automation).
 In levels 0-2, a human driver is solely responsible for monitoring the road and environment around the car.
 For levels 3-5 this monitoring task is done by the automated driving system.